 The purpose of placement testing is to ensure that a student has the academic skills necessary to succeed in the chosen program of study.
 Minimum test score requirements are established based on statewide standards.
 Applicants for all degree, diploma, and selected certificate programs must take the COMPASS, ASSET, or ACCUPLACER placement exam unless they can provide exemption documentation.
 (See Exemption from Placement Testing (p.
-360).)
-Applicants taking the placement test at GNTC will have two opportunities to achieve scores that meet the program level requirements.
+338).)
+Applicants who do not meet the minimum score requirements upon initial testing may request to retest on each part of the test in an attempt to meet the necessary requirements.
+After the approved retest, students will be allowed to retest one time the following academic year for up to three academic years.
+Students must pay the published retesting fee\.
 Failure to achieve scores at program level requirements in one or more subjects will require taking learning support classes in the deficient areas.
 A link to a list of test preparation websites is available on the GNTC website under the "Admissions" tab on the "Testing Center" page.